 A Redraw Facility is another handy feature to keep an eye out for if you’re thinking of adding extra money onto your car loan.
 If you find yourself in a tight financial spot, a redraw facility will allow you to put any extra money you’ve paid onto your car loan back into your pocket, freeing up your car financing to cover unexpected expenses.
 This extra flexibility can allow you to pay extra towards your car loan with confidence, as you’ll be able to access these funds again if you really need them.
 Just check your lender’s terms and conditions, in case there are restrictions on how the redraw facility can be used.

 Do you have a deposit ready?

-Compare rates and find the best car loans for you
+Compare car finance rates and find the best car loans for you

-Remember, the best car loan for you is the one where you get the funds and the features you want, as well as repayments you can comfortably afford, and you get to drive away in your newly-purchased ride.
+Remember, when making a car loan comparison, the best car loan for you is the one where you get the funds and the features you want, as well as repayments you can comfortably afford, and you get to drive away in your newly-purchased ride.

-By comparing the car loan offers at RateCity, you should soon be able to narrow down your options to just the car loans offering the terms that best suit your needs.
+By comparing the car loan offers at RateCity, you should soon be able to narrow down your car financing options to just the car loans offering the terms that best suit your needs.